What is an EAN-13 barcode?

-The system of retail barcodes as product identifiers is only effective if numbers are regulated to ensure that the same number is not used more than once, as if anyone could make up their own number there would be chaos when two different products use the same code.
-This is done by carefully controlling the issuance of EAN13 barcodes, so that each number is assigned only once.
-There are two ways to get officially assigned and genuine barcodes.
-The first is through membership of an organisation called GS1, which tends to rent large blocks of numbers out for a yearly fee.
+The system of retail barcodes as product identifiers is only effective if numbers are regulated to ensure they are unique.
+If anyone made up their own number, there would be chaos when two different products use the same number.
+This is done by carefully controlling the issuance of EAN13 barcodes so that each number is assigned only once.
+There are two ways to get genuine barcodes.
+The first is through membership of an organisation called GS1.
+GS1 rents large blocks of numbers out for a yearly fee.
 The second way is to buy barcode numbers in your desired quantity from a legitimate barcode reseller such as Barcodes Ireland.
-These barcode numbers are of GS1 origin (which means they are unique and have never been assigned to a company before), and can be sold individually.
+These barcode numbers are of GS1 origin (which means they are unique) and can be sold individually.

 When were they introduced?

-The first retail barcodes were developed by the Uniform Code Council (UCC) in the USA during the early 1970s, and in 1974 in Ohio, the first barcode was used on a pack of chewing gum.
+The first retail barcodes were developed by the Uniform Code Council (UCC) in the USA during the early 1970s.
+In 1974 in Ohio, the first barcode was used on a pack of chewing gum.
 Since then, barcodes have become the worldwide standard for identifying retail products due to their simplicity, clarity and efficiency.

 Other types of retail barcode

 While EAN-13 barcodes are the most commonly used codes in Ireland, there are other variants which serve slightly different purposes or are popular in other parts of the world.
-Some other types of barcode that are used in retail are:
+Some other types of barcodes are:

-UPC-A: This 12 digit barcode is the most commonly used retail code in North America.
-It serves the exact same purpose as an EAN-13 (a code for retail products), but it is 12 digits instead of 13.
-Barcodes Ireland can provide UPC-A barcodes to customers who prefer this format, usually those whose market is primarily in North America.
-It should be noted that the vast majority of shops worldwide accept both EAN-13 and UPC-A barcodes.
+UPC-A: This 12-digit barcode is the most commonly used retail code in North America.
+It serves the exact same purpose as an EAN-13, but it is 12 digits instead of 13.
+Barcodes Ireland can provide UPC-A barcodes to customers who prefer this format.
+The vast majority of shops worldwide accept both EAN-13 and UPC-A barcodes.

 While UPC and EAN codes are very similar in appearance and function, it is important to understand the difference between the two when deciding which format is best suited for your purposes.
-Both UPC and EANs are retail barcodes, which means they are used in shops for processing and selling products.
-The image to the left displays a side by side comparison of these two barcode formats.
+Both UPC and EANs are retail barcodes.
+The image to the left displays a side-by-side comparison of these two barcode formats.
 The most immediately obvious difference is that the UPC code is 12 digits, whereas the EAN13 is 13.
-All retail barcodes sold by Barcodes Ireland can be supplied in either format, by adding or removing the leading 0 which is the 13th digit.
-In either format, the actual bars of the barcodes are identical which means if a scanner is capable of reading an EAN code, it can usually also scan a UPC.
+All retail barcodes sold by Barcodes Ireland can be supplied in either format by adding or removing the leading 0, which is the 13th digit.
+In either format, the actual bars of the barcodes are identical, which means if a scanner is capable of reading an EAN code, it can usually also scan a UPC.

 Symbology of the EAN code